CIBS Funding for Research

 STEP 2: Once Funding Has Been Awarded

-Any faculty members or doctoral students approved for CIBS funding should contact the CIBS Business Administrator on funding specifications and guidelines before traveling or making any purchases they intend to apply against their CIBS funding commitment.
+Any faculty members or doctoral students approved for CIBS funding should contact the CIBS Business Coordinator on funding specifications and guidelines before traveling or making any purchases they intend to apply against their CIBS funding commitment.

 STEP 3: Submitting Research Expenses for Reimbursement